svantejonssonITHS/Testing-och-TypeScript-Laboration-1/README.md

 For a quick overview of the app flow, view its sequence diagram [here](./docs/APP_SEQUENCE_DIAGRAM.md).

+## Testing 🧪

+This project has been extensively tested and related documentation can be found [here](./docs/TESTING.md).

 ## License 📃

 `Domanda` is free and open-source software licensed under the <a href="./LICENSE">`MIT License`</a>.